 - Letters of Recommendations (submitted to AACOMAS).
 Three required letters include:

-- A letter from a healthcare provider (Licensed Healthcare Professional, DO or MD preferred) who has supervised the candidate.
+- A letter from a healthcare provider (DO or MD preferred) who has worked with the candidate.

-- Pre-Med Advisor or Committee, Basic Science Faculty, or anyone who can speak to the candidate’s ability to successfully complete a rigorous medical school curriculum.
+- An academic reference (order of preference to include Pre-Med Advisor or Committee, Basic Science Faculty, or anyone who can speak to the candidate’s ability to successfully complete a rigorous medical school curriculum).

 - A letter of the candidate's choice.

 - Be aware that only the maximum number of six (6) letters submitted through AACOMAS will be considered.
 The Office of Admissions is not able to accept letters of recommendation sent directly to RVUCOM or from any other letter service, such as Interfolio or VirtualEvals.